 At first glance, the issue seems little more than a logistical headache.
-To stay in the home, the surviving spouse needs to take over the mortgage.
+To stay in the home, and play slot game to earn and pay bills, the surviving spouse needs to take over the mortgage.
 But to do that, most banks require that the borrower assuming the mortgage be up-to-date on payments.
 Housing advocates say that their clients, especially if one spouse experienced a prolonged illness, often find they are already thousands of dollars behind.

 “Surviving spouses are trapped without a clear way to preserve their home,” said Arabelle Malinis, a lawyer at Housing and Economic Rights Advocates in California.

 The conundrum is pushing some widows into foreclosure by choking off a lifeline that could save their homes.
 As of 2011, 6 percent of loans held by people over 50 were delinquent, up from about 1 percent in 2007, according to a July study by AARP, an advocacy group for Americans over 50.
 The study, which housing lawyers say accurately describes the tide of foreclosures on seniors’ homes, analyzed mortgage data over a five-year period.

 Part of the problem, according to Debra Whitman, AARP’s executive vice president for policy, is that older Americans are saving less and borrowing more.
 Debt for Americans ages 65 to 74 is outpacing any other group, according to the Federal Reserve.

 Some help is on the way.
 JPMorgan Chase, for example, allows surviving relatives to complete a loan modification and mortgage assumption simultaneously.
 And the consumer bureau is finishing rules to provide tighter oversight of mortgage servicing companies, which collect payments from homeowners.